Overview

 Persistence model

 The snippets imply that layout edits are not merely cosmetic runtime overlays.
 They are intended to become part of the actual platform.
+You said:- when the user saves a layout, the code is updated on the backend automatically

 - or created automatically for new pages